AlphaHydrae/blog/source/_posts/2012-10-16-building-javascript-with-grunt.markdown

 As you can see, there is a plugin system allowing you to include others' plugins or write your own.

 The project configuration contains task configurations and other useful data.
 In the above example, we do two things.
-First we read and parse the project's package.json file into pkg.
+First we read and parse the project's `package.json` file into `pkg`.
 In meta, we extract the package version.
 We will use this information in some tasks.

 ## Validating with JSHint

-Grunt provides the lint task for that.
+Grunt provides the `lint` task for that.
 You can define the files to validate and JSHint options.

 {% codeblock lang:js %}
 lint: {